 - Internet Banking through authorized banks;

-- Credit card or Debit card through the authorised bank;
+- Credit card or Debit card through the authorized bank;

 - Over the Counter payment (OTC) through authorized banks for deposits up to ten thousand rupees per challan per tax period, by cash, cheque or demand draft

 - The restriction for deposit of up to ten thousand rupees per challan in case of an Over the Counter (OTC) payment is not applicable to the deposits made by Government Departments or any other officer authorized to recover outstanding dues from any person, whether registered or not, including recovery made through attachment or sale of movable or immovable properties;

 CIN Generation on Successful Payment